zenika-open-source/promote-open-source-project/README.md

 <summary>🏆 Reward contributors</summary>
 <p>

 > Be nice with people that helped you!
 Some open-source projects like [gatsby](https://github.com/gatsbyjs/gatsby) reward contributors with goodies.
-If you can't afford that, do a public post (on twitter or other platforms) about the contribution and mention the author ([here is an example of tweet](https://twitter.com/FranckAbgrall/status/1139470547492978688)).
+If you can't afford that, do a public post (on twitter or other platforms) about the contribution and mention the author ([here is an example of public thanks](https://twitter.com/FranckAbgrall/status/1139470547492978688)).
 Open a `Contributors` section in your README to publicly thanks them (ex: [vuepress contributors section](https://github.com/vuejs/vuepress#code-contributors)).

 </p>
 </details>